 Certain texts have mentioned the ability for deep mushrooms to induce a healing trance in a patient on the brink of death.
 Reading about the fungi was one thing but observing the effects first hand was another experience altogether.
 Walker and Josephine both watched in astonishment as the Commander, after a mere two hours upon awakening, has managed, with help, to maneuver himself to a nearby spring to wash off blood and grime, calling them back once he has dressed himself.
 By all outward appearances, he took his handicap and the blow to his dignity with grace if not for his ears pinkening at the tips where his hair was curling.

-Though the inferior cook of the three, Josephine tasked herself with making the evening meal and the three of them ate in silence.
+Though the inferior cook of the three, Josephine tasked herself with making the evening meal and the three of them ate in silence, small chunks of nug braised in cinnamon and cardamon, enjoying the little bursts of flavor every time the meat dissolved on their tongues.
 Cullen alternated between wary glances at his bowl, wary glances at Walker (who was happily engrossed in her own meal which she partook with two sticks), and raised eyebrows at Josephine who was very carefully not returning any of his silent questions.
 Unfortunately, before either advisor was halfway finished, Walker set her empty bowl down, thanked her for the meal, grabbed her pack, and announced that she was going to go scouting.
 The two advisors of the Inquisition didn’t attempt to stop her.

 Haltingly, in starts and stops, Josephine narrated her story since the attack on the Inquisition, faltering at parts that even she could not recall.
-Cullen rubbed his temples as she described finding his body amongst the newly dead and journeying through the Frostbacks, muttering “Maker’s breath” as she passed into the Fade and into even less ideal situations.
-She fisted her tunic and tried not to cry because Cullen’s health in the past few days, even with Walker’s expertise, had been a touch and go for a while, and Josephine was selfish for not wanting to be the only advisor left of the Inquisition because Leliana might truly be dead and Josephine should accept this tragedy as fact though she can’t because -
+Cullen rubbed his temples as she described finding his body amongst the newly dead and journeying through the Frostbacks, muttering “Maker’s breath” as she physically crossed into the Fade and into even less ideal situations.
+She fisted the hems of her doublet and tried not to cry because Cullen’s health in the past few days, even with Walker’s expertise, had been a touch and go for a while, and Josephine was selfish for not wanting to be the only advisor left of the Inquisition because Leliana might truly be dead and Josephine should accept this tragedy as fact though she can’t because -

 Cullen hugged back but he didn’t cry.
 It’s ok.
 She would cry enough for both of them.

 “So, we finally meet Maxwell’s advisor from the Fade.
 She is smaller than I had imagined.”
-He muttered pensively, “What are your opinions of her?”
+He muttered pensively, stroking his chin, “What are your opinions of her?”

 His brow furrowed at her hypothesis.
 “How likely is it that she is a demon?
 Or possessed?”